Accomplished systems administrator/engineer with 10+ years of experience managing server infrastructures and data-center operations.

 Configurations Required on the Remote Desktop Session Host and Web Access Server

-4. Repeat above steps on all RD Session Host servers.
+- Repeat the above steps on all RD Session Host servers.

 Configurations Required on the Remote Desktop Gateway